cakuang1/ThreadedMapreduce/README.md

 ## Overview
-This project provides a basic implementation of a multi-threaded MapReduce framework in Golang, using Golang Threads (goroutines).
+This project provides a basic implementation of a multi-threaded MapReduce framework in a single Golang process using Golang Threads (goroutines).
+The goal of this project is to simulate a typical clustered algorithm on a single machine, similating each machine using a thread, and networking (mappers to reducers) through Go Channels.

-## Why I created this project
-I was fairly interested in large data processing, and wanted to learn more about Google's MapReduce.
-However, MapReduce is typically run on a cluster using HDFS.

 ## Features
 - **Multi-Threaded Processing:** Utilizes goroutines in Go for concurrent execution of mapping and reducing tasks.
 - **Configurable:** Allows users to specify the number of reducers and customize the buffer size for communication channels.
 - **Flexible Implementation:** Users can define their own mapping and reducing logic based on the specific requirements of their MapReduce application.